haydena23/haydena23.github.io/README.md

 * Make the site look good (CSS)
 * Think of more stuff idk
 * Description of the project in the README
+* Search for an artist on the graph, zoom into it if found